 As a Scottish clan and family, and those who claim to represent the same, respect and recognition of the culture is an important part of it.
 The LCC badge has taken the Chief of our Name’s Arms and claimed them as their own.
 They make claims embarrasing to us, with regards not only the Bruce tartan but Bruce themselves.
 They distort history and evidence to suit their agenda. they offere fiction as facts and as Carruthers we find this exceptionally offensive, but it simply shows the mark of the people involved.

-Again and as a typical exasmple, regarding the LCC badge, their use of at least the unicorn from the Arms of the British Monarchy is governed by international copyright.
-The rest relies on people having respect for who and what they are, or claim to be, in this case sadly one can make their own mind up where the LLC are concerned .
+Again and as a typical example, regarding the LCC badge, their use of at least the unicorn from the Arms of the British Monarchy is governed by international copyright.
+The rest relies on people having respect for who and what they are, or claim to be in this case one can make their own mind up .

 Section 4 (1) of the Trade Marks Act 1994 states:

 “A trade mark which consists of or contains –